AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in August 2022

++++**Maintenance Update on August 25, 2022**

+**Workload Balancer links display incorrectly in dashboards**

+*Dashboards*

+Shareable Workload Balancer links display incorrectly when added to a dashboard as an external page.
+Instead of using the unique view/filters associated with the link, the dashboard uses the most recently applied view/filters to the Workload Balancer.

+**Custom data is not preserved when converting an issue to a blank project**

+*Projects*

+When a user converts an issue to a blank project (without a template), data in calculated fields is not transferred to the new project.

+**"Timeline Planning mode" error when changing a date on a project**

+*Projects*

+When a user attempts to change a date on a project that has the Plan Mode set to Manual save &gt; Timeline Planning, the date does not change and the user sees the an error.

+“Timeline Planning mode is available only when timelineDate is loaded.
+Please contact Workfront so we can figure out what went wrong and fix it.”

++++

 +++**Maintenance Update on August 18, 2022**

 **“Add to Iteration” and “Add to Kanban Board” options not available when inline editing tasks in a report**